Wondering what to do with your summer blooming hydrangeas this summer after all of those gorgeous big flowering heads start to fade?

-Did you know that how you prune and care for your hydrangeas when they finish blooming can make a huge difference in how they flower and perform next year.
+Believe it or not, how you care for your hydrangeas when they finish blooming can make a huge difference in how they flower and perform next year.
 In fact, it can actually determine whether or not they bloom at all!

-Adding to their allure, for the most part, hydrangeas are low maintenance.
+Hydrangeas are a gorgeous addition to any landscape.
+Adding to their allure, for all of the color and interest hydrangeas add to your flowerbeds, they are a fairly low maintenance bush.
 Once established, they do not require constant watering or special nutrients.
 In fact, a basic all-purpose fertilizer applied each spring is usually more than enough to keep them healthy and strong.

-But no matter what style or variety of hydrangea you grow, the one thing that can really make or break your plant’s ability to bloom is how and when you deadhead and prune your hydrangea back.
+But no matter what style or variety of hydrangea you grow, the one thing that can really make or break your plant’s ability to bloom is how it is cared for as it finishes up its blooming cycle.
+Especially when it comes to pruning and deadheading summer blooming hydrangeas!

 So how do you when to prune your hydrangeas?
 It actually all depends on what type of hydrangea you are growing and when it blooms.